Violet Teague

-Violet Helen Evangeline Teague (21 February 1872 – 30 September 1951) was an Australian artist, noted for her painting and printmaking.
+Violet Helen Evangeline Teague (21 February 1872 – 30 September 1951) was an Australian artist, noted for her painting, printmaking and her critical writings on art.

 Early life and training

 The only daughter of Melbourne homeopath James Teague and his wife Eliza Jane Miller, Teague was born on 21 February 1872 in Melbourne.
 Her mother died while she was an infant, and she was raised by her father and his second wife, Sybella, along with Sybella's two children.
 Teague was taught by a governess at home, and her education included French and the classics.
 She completed college at the Presbyterian Ladies' College, Melbourne.